BestTimesToVisit.com Logo

 packing

 Pack light, comfortable clothing suitable for warm weather.
 Loose, breathable fabrics are ideal.
-Include comfortable walking shoes as you'll likely be doing a lot of exploring.
-A light scarf or shawl can be useful for women visiting religious sites.
+Include comfortable walking shoes as you'll likely be doing a fair bit of exploring on foot.
+A light scarf or shawl can be useful for women visiting religious sites or for cooler evenings.

 Weather Details